alexanderkho/employeetracker/README.md

 This is a simple application which allows users to view, add, update, de/re-activate and delete employees from an employee list.

 ## Technology Used
-This project was built upon the create-react-app boilerplate.
-Navigation was implemented with React Router and Redux was used for global state management.
-The Reactstrap UI Library was also used for component styling.
+This project is built upon the create-react-app boilerplate.
+Navigation is implemented with React Router, Redux is used for global state management, and the Reactstrap UI Library is used for component styling.

 ## Running The App
 To run this application locally, run: